MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/rest/csharp.md

 # Quickstart: Check spelling using C# and Bing Spell Check API

 Use this quickstart to make your first call to Bing Spell Check API.
 This C# console application sends Bing a text string to check for spelling and grammar issues and parses the response.
 Since it's a console application, it displays a text-based version of the response for illustrative purposes only.
+The source code for this sample is available on <a href="https://github.com/microsoft/bing-search-dotnet-samples/blob/main/rest/quickstarts/SpellCheck.cs" target="_blank">GitHub</a>.

 Grab your favorite .NET editor, JSON library, and [subscription key](../../../bing-web-search/get-subscription-key.md) for Bing Spell Check and let's get started.